 GROUND TRUTH

-Translating research by Forensic Architecture
+About the research by Forensic Architecture:

 GROUND TRUTH – Testimonies of dispossession, destruction, and return in the Naqab/Negev